xeviknal/aidl-2021-wo-rl/README.md

 * FrameStack: another provided wrapper; FrameStack allows us to "stack" frames (states) in order to create a "mini-batch" of sorts for more efficient training.
 * FrameSkipper: an original wrapper; FrameSkipper is a companion to FrameStack and allows us to skip stacked frames so that we do not use redundant frames.
 * EarlyStop: an original wrapper; when used, the environment will output `done = True` in additional circunstances besides the default ones, such as getting a negative average reward.
 This allows us to stop the execution early and train with more episodes.

+**THIS MAY NOT GO HERE**There is also the issue of defining what "consistently" means when trying to get a reward of "consistently more than 900 points".
+We settled on calculating a *running reward* that accumulates the previously obtained rewards and calculates an average of sorts that represents the reward you can expect from the model at a specific stage of training, which is calculated as `running_reward = 0.05 * episode_reward + (1 - 0.05) * running_reward`.

+## Policy-based RL

+There are many methods to do Reinforcement Learning, which can all be classified using different criteria.
+One of the most common criteria is whether a method is *value-based* or *policy-based*.

+A policy-based method maps the observations (*states*) that the agent obtains and maps them to *actions*, whereas a value-based method will output a measure of quality of each possible action.
+For example, if we're using a map application to find a route between 2 places, a policy-based method would output the best possible route, and a value-based method will output a value associated to all possible routes, such as estimated travel time.

+The Car Racing environment and task are very simple: the possible actions that the car may take are limited and there are no instances of having to decide between multiple paths or any other complex scenarios which may need the model to decide between 2 equally valid actions.
+Thus, a policy-based method seems better suited for this task.

+### REINFORCE (Vanilla Policy Gradient)

+The first algorithm we implemented is also the simplest policy-based RL algorithm: REINFORCE, a.k.a.
+Vanilla Policy Gradient.

+REINFORCE is a mathematical version or *trial-and-error*: we essentially attempt to make the car complete a lap around the track one, then train the network on that lap attempt, and try again for as many times as we seem necessary.

+On each lap attempt, the agent reads the state from the environment and calls a `select_action` function that uses our *policy* (our deep neural network) to choose an action, which is then fed to the model in order to output a reward and the next state.
+Each reward is stored in a buffer

 ## Experiment results